7-WN/se-n-se/README.md

 * **bin:** contains initialisation scripts that will set you up to work on the source code.
 * **bower_components:** the folder where bower installs its packages, like bootstrap and jquery.
+* **build:** this is where the generated version of the website is created when running `grunt build` or `grunt`.
+It is not minified and it it is intended for testing purposes only.
-* **build:** this is where the generated version of the website is created.
-The contents of this folder are to be put on the webserver.
+* **dist:** this is where the generated and minified version of the website is created when running `grunt dist`.The contents of this folder are to be put on the webserver.
 * **layouts:** contains handlebars layout files.
 These will be wrapped around a content file.
 * **node_modules:** this is where node/npm installs its packages.
 * **partials:** this is where pieces of content are kept that can be reused within other pages or layouts.
 These files can be in markdown (.md) or handlebars (.hbs) format.